nicolasdanelon/UnofficialDocs/source/basic_concepts.rst

 powerful at the same time. *API* is short for ‘Application Programming Interface', which is a fancy way of saying that Sublime Text 2 is prepared to be programmed by the user.
 Put differently, Subime Text gives the user access to its internals through Python.
-Lastly, a *console* is a little window inside Sublime Text which lets you type in short snippets of Python code and run them.
+Finally, a *console* is a little window inside Sublime Text which lets you type in short snippets of Python code and run them.
 The console also shows text output by Sublime Text or its plugins.